 As women, we all need to work out for our overall health.
-We also need to maintain good feminine hygiene.
+We also need to maintain vaginal care.
 These two are linked much more than you would expect.
 You don't usually think about your vagina when you are exercising, but maybe you should.
-When it comes to your vaginal health, you need to be aware of what exercise does to your lower region and how to bring exercise and vaginal health together harmoniously.
+When it comes to vaginal care, you need to be aware of what exercise does to your lower region and how to bring exercise and vaginal care together harmoniously.

-Yes.
-Exercise alters your body including your vagina.
+Every vagina has its own natural scent which is dependent on many factors.
+Exercise alters your body including your vagina and its scent.
 Higher levels of stress and adrenaline are pumping through you, causing you to sweat and creating moisture in one of the most delicate areas.
-Your vagina is its own ecosystem, with various bacterias living and growing in this area when you are not in an active state.
-During exercise, all of this is amplified.

 Exercise and Vaginal Discomfort

 While exercise can be positive for your body, not all exercises are created equal.
 Some can cause significant discomfort to your vagina.
 Activities like bicycling or spinning that work muscles in this general region can cause discomfort following the exercise.
 Women who groom their vaginal region regularly may get the most discomfort because of the lack of padding that pubic hair provides.
-If these activities are common in your workout routine, you may need to find a more comfortable seat or padded apparel so that you can protect your vagina during your workout, or you can minimize your hair removal frequency.
+If these activities are common in your workout routine, you may need to find a more comfortable seat or padded apparel so that you can protect your vagina during your workout.

 Before you workout, it is important to make sure that you are not wearing something that is dirty.
-Some women try to reuse workout clothes for multiple sessions, but the sweat from the previous workouts can cause an imbalance in your vagina, thus generating an unpleasant odor.
-Once your workout is over, head over to the shower at the gym or your home and wash off the sweat and grime from your body so that your pores can be fresh and clean.
+Some women try to reuse workout clothes for multiple sessions, but the sweat from the previous workouts can cause generate an unpleasant odor.
+Once your workout is over, it is important to change out of your sweaty workout clothes as soon as you can.
+If possible, head over to the shower at the gym or your home and wash off the sweat from your body so that your pores can be fresh and clean.
 Use warm water on your vagina and only wash the exterior.
-If you still find yourself having an unpleasant feminine odor, consult your healthcare practitioner.
+If you still find yourself having an unpleasant feminine odor, consult your healthcare provider.
 You can also try a Holistic Feminine Deodorizing Spray or a Boric Acid Vaginal Rinse.

-- Exercising can alter your body including your vagina.
+- Exercising can alter your body odor including your vagina.

-- By using proper workout attire that is clean, you can reduce the odors and improve vaginal health while working out.
+- By using proper workout attire that is clean, you can reduce the odor while working out.

-- Take a shower immediately after your workout regimen to reduce odors and help support a normal vaginal balance.
+- Take a shower immediately after your workout to reduce odors.